Quicklist: Types of Bathroom Showers

 It mixes hot and cold water together each time you shower.
 Move the valve controls to decide upon a specific temperature each time you shower.

 Not only are manual mixer showers easy to use, but they’re also relatively simple to install.
+This is also definitely the most affordable shower valve to choose from.

 2. Thermostatic Mixer Shower